Quality Control is all about numbers.

-Old School methods would take the Mass of an object, say a 500 g block of butter, and set the tolerance to plus-minus 5 g.
+Old School methods would take the Mass of an object, say a 500g block of butter, and set the tolerance to plus-minus 5 g.
 As long as a batch sample mass was between 495 to 505 g it was compliant.
 Colour on the other hand does not work in the same way as a property like Mass or Size.

 Colour is not a property of the object, but the perception of colour under set conditions.
 As the conditions change, say the light source, the colour will be perceived to have altered.

-Judging Colour Quality, therefore, by a standard “Upper or Lower Limit” is not suitable.
+Judging colour quality by a standard “Upper or Lower Limit” is not suitable.
 After a certain variance in perception values, i.e. L*a*b, a standard C.I.E “Colour Space”, the colour is now simply another colour.

 The Auto Refinisher, or panel beater as we may say, is in the opposite position.
 Using the weakest technology was at the same time the customer is at their most critical.
 Auto Insurers constantly report that customers reject a repair job on colour mismatch because now they are really looking closely at getting back to 100% perfection.

 Take food as another example.
 Incoming ingredients, process control and final quality inspection are not really important to the customer UNLESS one batch has a number of variables, suggesting that somewhere in the process, the process failed.
 Even artisan bread need to comply with a “Regular irregularity” to be acceptable.

 Each stage in each company has a seller and a buyer, either internal or external and these stages need to meet logical standards.
 If an ingredient has a 5% error and is going to be diluted 10 times, the error will be reduced to 0.5% or less in the final product.

 Consistency, on the other hand, is critical, as demonstrated in the image below: